 What is it?
 York’s river, which cuts a path through the city before ultimately ending in the Humber Estuary.

 Why go?
 The Ouse is a picturesque delight.
 There are riverside routes to walk along which are perfect for post-luncheon strolls.
 You'll see some of York's local wonders from the Millenium bridge to Clifford's Tower and make sure to amble through Rowntree Park next to the canal.
 But trust us - the best way to really embrace the river, take one of the regular boat tours or cruises.
 Take the early evening cruise and you’ll be treated to stunning sunset views that’ll give you pause for thought (and pictures).
 The boat comes with a fully stocked bar should you fancy an evening tipple and there’s lively onboard commentary, so you know precisely what you’re looking at.

 What is it?
 York’s cathedral, and one of the most striking in the country.

 Why go?
 With its medieval stained-glass windows, glittering artefacts and stone buttresses, York Minster is a marvel, and essential for anyone visiting the city.
 Down in the underground chambers, you can learn more about the area’s Christian history, which dates back to Roman times.
 And if you’ve got the stamina, walk the 275 steps up to the central tower, which leads you to the highest point in York.
-Most of the tour guides are local history students so they’re not jaded (just yet) and they know what it’s like to be overwhelmed with superfluous info, so they’ll just fill you in on all the interesting bits.
+Most of the tour guides are local history students, which means they’re not jaded and they know what it’s like to be overwhelmed with superfluous info, so they’ll be sure to fill you in on the most interesting bits.